Naereen/web-sphinx/sublimetext.en.rst

 * `Emmet <http://emmet.io/>`_ (installable from `packagecontrol.io/packages/Emmet <https://packagecontrol.io/packages/Emmet>`_), improves writing HTML, CSS and Javascript documents *quite magically*.
 It surely takes time to master its features, but I guess it's worth it!

-.. note:: Purely objective
+.. note:: Purely subjective

    This list simply reflects my daily use of ST3.
-These choices are purely objective.
+These choices are purely subjective.
    For instance, `this article <http://blog.generalassemb.ly/sublime-text-3-tips-tricks-shortcuts/>`_ also presents a list of good plugins to use.